-Areas I work with in therapy
+Common areas I work with in therapy sessions

 People come to therapy for all sorts of reasons – sometimes about something specific, sometimes because they have a deeper sense that something’s not right.
 What matters is that something in you wants to make sense of things – and potentially move towards something different.